JoshuaAdams7/JoshuaAdams7.github.io/az500/azure_firewall/azure_firewall.md

 layout: default
 ---

+# Azure Firewall

+In this scenario, we want to be able to prevent access to web addresses not on the approved list.

 # Resource group creation

-First, we need to create a resource group to house all the resources required for this example.
+First, we need to create a resource group to house all the resources required.

 * Go to portal.azure.com.
 * Resource groups.